jhiver/validate-and-clean/README.md

-# vac
+# validate-and-clean

-vac is a library which validates and sanitizes your JSON inputs.
+validate-and-clean is a library which validates and sanitizes your JSON inputs.

 # sorry...